Memorable Manitobans: Sigurbjorg Stefansson (1897-1985)

 She attended a one-room schoolhouse where she learned English, and then Wynyard High School, where she won medals for the highest marks in English and French.
 She earned a four-year BA degree in 1920 from Wesley College, having earned the Governor-General’s Gold Medal for highest standing in first, second, and third years, as well as the gold medals in French and English in her graduating year.
 After graduation, she taught school at Carrick, Lundar, and latterly at Gimli from 1923 to 1962.

 She was a philanthropist who helped establish the public libraries in Gimli, Arborg, and Riverton.
 Her work in preserving Icelandic culture and language, and her support for education and literacy was recognized by many honorary life memberships—in the Manitoba Teachers’ Society, Manitoba Women’s Institute, Manitoba Library Trustees Association, and Icelandic National League.
 She was the moving force behind the creation of the Gimli Saga: The History of Gimli, Manitoba (1975), an award-winning community history, and single-handedly created the largest library of Icelandic books outside of Iceland at the Gimli Public Library.
+In recognition of her community service, she received the Queen Elizabeth II Silver Jubilee Medal (1977).

 She died at Gimli on 8 May 1985, having donated her body to medical science education, a final gift of learning from a remarkable teacher.
 She is commemorated by the Sigurbjorg Stefansson Early School in Gimli.